ylansegal/blog/source/_posts/2012-09-03-manage-your-apps-multiple-processes-with-a-procfile.markdown

 title: "Manage Your App's Multiple Processes With a Procfile"
 date: 2012-09-03 19:47
 comments: true
 categories:
 - foreman
 - procfile
 - heroku
+- most_popular
 ---

 On simple web applications, it's common to talk about a "develpment server" which one starts before coding.
 Any rails developer is familiar with ```rails s```.
 It boots up your application and it's ready to view on your favorite browser.
 As applications start to grow, so do the number of processes that your application depends on.
 Using memcached?
 Make sure it's running.
 Need background processing?
 Better start your background worker.
 Pretty soon, you have half a dozen terminal tabs open and you haven't begun coding yet.
 There is a better way.

 <!-- more -->